-TVNZ will continue to report on the value of content to audiences in the annual report including relevant information about audiences across its on-air and online platforms.
-This will include TVNZ's contribution to the local production sector.
+TVNZ will continue to report on the value of content to audiences in the Annual Report including relevant information about audiences across its platforms.

-Digital Ad Revenue
+Digital Advertising Revenue

-TVNZ will report on the progress of its strategy to increase digital ad revenue through the monetization of our data and digital products.
+TVNZ will report on the progress of its strategy to triple digital advertising revenue through the monetisation of our data and digital products.